Shell-Sh0ck/Anycubic-Kobra-2-pro-Partition-Recovery/README.md

 1. At this stage, I think you already have (xrock, update_tool), so to flash the partitions, also copy this script https://gist.github.com/Shell-Sh0ck/3ee691212681474f65ad69851bf7e6ab#file-update_firmware-sh in the update_tool directory, change the path in the variable ```firmware_path="/home/motherfucker/Desktop/parts_backup-k2p"``` to specify where your partitions are stored.
 Make the script executable by ```chmod +x ./update_firmware.sh``` and fulfill it ```./update_firmware.sh```

 <img width="660" height="879" alt="2026-05-08_00-03" src="https://github.com/user-attachments/assets/83fcee77-75fd-49ab-83d4-be0afa5be64e" />

-**If you want to add or change something, please create issues or a pull request.**